shubhamgosain/SurveyEngine/README.md

 In a new survey , four different type of questions can be created.

 1.MCQs
 2.Textboxes
 3.Checklist
 4.Answer type

-Also for a new survey its cost on the basis of its configurations will be charged .
-Configurations can be set while creation .
-Also after its creation , user can see that survey information like its status, asnwers, end date, amount, and survey results.
+After creation user can check the survey information like its status, answers, date, amount and survey results.